-You acknowledge that PSIL may hold your money and investments (collectively referred to as "Client Assets") with, or undertake a transaction for you which require PSIL to pass your assets to an Eligible Third Party located outside Ireland.
+You acknowledge that PSIL may hold Client Assets with, or undertake a transaction for you which require PSIL to pass your assets to an Eligible Third Party located outside Ireland.
 In such circumstances the legal and regulatory regime applying to such Eligible Third Party and your rights in relation to the Client Assets held in such manner may be different to that which would apply if such client assets were held by an Eligible Third Party in Ireland.
 In the event of a default or failure of that Eligible Third Party the Client Assets may be treated differently from the position which would apply if the Client Assets were held by an Eligible Third Party in Ireland.

-Where you undertake transactions in investments in Jurisdictions outside Ireland or the EEA, such investments, by their nature may require, in order to effect settlement of your transaction, that the investment is held in a country that may not impose specific regulation covering the safekeeping of investments.
-Subject to PSIL, satisfying itself that the arrangements for the holding of your investment in such market by the Eligible Thirds Party it appointed are adequate (based on the due diligence referred to in Clause 7), PSIL will deposit such investment with such Eligible Third Party notwithstanding the risks outlined in this Clause 8.
+Where you undertake transactions in investments in jurisdictions outside Ireland or the EEA, such investments, by their nature may require, in order to effect settlement of your transaction, that the investment is held in a country that may not impose specific regulation covering the safekeeping of investments.
+Subject to PSIL satisfying itself that the arrangements for the holding of your investment in such market by the Eligible Third Party it appointed are adequate (based on the due diligence referred to in Clause 7), PSIL will deposit such investment with such Eligible Third Party notwithstanding the risks outlined in this Clause 8.